recepilyasoglu/MallCustomer-KMeans/README.md

 # MallCustomer-KMeans
-KMeans Cluseting in MallCustomer Dataset
+KMeans Clustering in MallCustomer Dataset

 ## Problem: The market wants to segment its customers into segments (clusters).
 Who knows, maybe it will deal with the customer in each segment separately and produce sales increase policies accordingly.